cstewart-pivotal/enablement-playbook/README.md

 *	Centralized billing - one org with multiple spaces results in centralized billing
 *	Lots of services
 #### Disadvantages:
-*	Does not currently support Spring Cloud Services or Spring Cloud Data Flow (planned for Q42016)
+*	Does not currently support Spring Cloud Data Flow
 *	Not the same services that a customer’s PCF may have.
 *	No Administrator / Operator experience - it’s a shared service that doesn’t have admin capabilities.

 ### Deploy your own PCF to AWS/GCP/Azure
-It is possible to deploy your own full installaiton of PCF into one of the Cloud Providers such a AWS, GCP, or Azure for non-commercial, non-revenue generating activities.
+It is possible to deploy your own full installation of PCF into one of the Cloud Providers such a AWS, GCP, or Azure for non-commercial, non-revenue generating activities.
 Your project team will be responsible for the cost of the cloud infrastructure which typically costs about $100 - $150 per day.
 If you are interested in this option please contact your Pivotal leads for more details.
 #### Advantages:

 *	Supports everything customers use: Spring Cloud Services, MySQL, Rabbit, Redis